Sebastien05/3D-Snake-Project/README.md

 | space bar `_`                   | <img src="https://render.githubusercontent.com/render/math?math=\uparrow" > Jump (stamina at top left window)|

 ## The rules :
 - Catch as many apples as possible !
-(Yeah this yellow bubbles)
+(Yeah these yellow bubbles)
 - Don't eat your own tail (the game will finish)

 Watch out for red apples, it doesn't seem harmless at the start of the game